 \subsection{Lorentz transformation}

-Lorentz transformation in time space also based on the usual experiment in which we send a ray of light to a mirror in direction of the unit vector $e$ with distance $d$ from me.
+Lorentz transformation in time-space is also based on the usual experiment in which we send a ray of light to a mirror in the direction of the unit vector $e$ with distance $d$ from me.